 That’s not all that the pandemic has done.
 The shuttering of offices has compelled firms to learn how to operate, and build, with an entirely remote workforce.
 New York’s tech economy, along with its professional services economy more broadly, will never be the same.
 While some knowledge workers will still choose to concentrate in vibrant ecosystems, the forces that attracted these workers to New York may be weaker today than they have ever been.
 In addition, the pandemic has practically halted global migration, one of the reasons for the tech industry’s success in New York.

 The next mayor must transform how local government thinks about talent in tech, and in general.
-Attracting the kinds of workers that generate the incomes to pay for the city’s extensive public services will require a careful strategy.
+Attracting the kinds of workers who generate the incomes to pay for the city’s extensive public services will require a careful strategy.

 First, the city should identify key benchmarks to grade the city’s talent base and identify where its efforts are flagging.
 How well does the city retain new university graduates?
 Which companies draw the most talent, and which seem to lose local talent to other cities?
 Are some industries expecting waves of retirements, which will make it necessary to entice more experienced hires to the region?
 Is New York consistently losing talent to certain regions or geographies?
 Are the right skills taught in the city’s colleges and universities?
 Without comprehensive data and regular reporting, no talent-acquisition strategy can succeed.

-Second, the next mayor needs to weigh the tradeoffs involved in crafting such a strategy.
+Second, the next mayor needs to weigh the trade-offs involved in crafting such a strategy.
 As dynamic as New York is, it cannot be all things to all people in all industries.
-A talent strategy should identify three to five growth verticals within the tech industry where deeper concentration could jumpstart the growth that was evident before Covid-19.
-City officials should work with public-private partnerships to build up the right messaging and incentives to ensure these workers and entrepreneurs come to New York and stay.
+A talent strategy should identify three to five growth verticals within the tech industry where deeper concentration could jump-start the growth that was evident before Covid-19.
+City officials should work with public-private partnerships to build up the right messaging and incentives to ensure that these workers and entrepreneurs come to New York and stay.

-Finally, the next mayor will have to work with Washington on modernizing our immigration laws to ensure that America, and by extension New York, remains the global hub for tech talent that it has been for the past few decades.
+Finally, the next mayor will have to work with Washington on modernizing our immigration laws to ensure that America—and, by extension, New York—remains the global hub for tech talent that it has been for the past few decades.
 Countries like Estonia, Singapore, and Barbados are experimenting with digital entrepreneurship visas, remote work permits, and other immigration innovations to adapt to the opportunities presented by the Covid-19 crisis.
 The United States must not allow other nations to claim the mantle of leadership in this area.

 From Staten Island and Far Rockaway to Bayside and Coney Island, many areas exist where strategic investment in quality of life, amenities, and rezoning could lead to more economically vibrant neighborhoods that would appeal to current residents and newcomers alike.
-This includes more outright housing units, retail modulated for a post-pandemic world, and commercial workplaces attractive for a range of industries, including but not exclusive to knowledge workers.
+This includes more outright housing units, retail modulated for a post-pandemic world, and commercial workplaces attractive for a range of industries, including, but not exclusive to, knowledge workers.